9 Essential Tips for Designing a User-Friendly Website for Your Business

 Make Effective Use of Color

 Color is one of the most effective ways to achieve a user-friendly business web design.
 So don’t limit yourself to black and white unless that is your design preference.
 Instead, use color to mark different areas and get different points across.
 Of course, it helps actually to know how different colors will affect your audience.
 Otherwise, you could end up creating a big, colorful mess!

 Make it Pop!

 One key strategy for creating a user-friendly business web design is to “Go Bold, or Go Home!”
-The bolder and more visually exciting your web design elements are, the quicker they will catch eyes and draw attention.
-What this means is that this should also be what is most vital about your page.
+The bolder and more visually exciting your web design elements are, the quicker they will catch the eyes and draw attention.
+This should also be what is most vital about your page.